In this section

 RSPCA Assured inspects egg-laying hens kept in organic, free-range and barn systems, ensuring good animal welfare no matter the system – but we do not and never will allow hens to be kept in cages of any type.

-You may be surprised to know that a large number of egg-laying hens (approximately 45%) are still kept in cages.
-The old battery cage was banned in Europe in 2012 but was replaced by a new type of battery cage called a colony or enriched cage.
+You may be surprised to know that a large number of eggs (approximately 40%) are still laid by hens kept in cages.
+The old conventional battery cage was banned in Europe in 2012 but was replaced by a new type of battery cage called a colony or enriched cage.

 These new cages provide each hen with a usable space equal to an A4 piece of paper and limited enrichment.
 This limits hens’ ability to move around, stay active and easily perform natural behaviours that help keep them fit and healthy – both mentally and physically.